bmakinlabi/Angular/NOTES.md

-# 68. Binding to Custom Events
+# 69. Assigning an Alias to Custom Events
-- Learned `EventEmitter`
-- Wow Angular is steep.
-Not as simple as React.
-What's all these?
-- This is a lecture I'll come back to many times in the future.
-- This is a key lecture in binding custom events between components.
-- Wow.
-It looks cool to me.
-- Learning Angular.
+- Creating aliases.
+- Also took care of the tslinting stuff as I did for input aliases.
+Wow.
+I'm understanding this thing.